Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/batches.rst

 As you can see, the choice of batches is quite convenient for most cases.
 Single values are stored in vectors and vectors in matrices.
-When you write your own programs you can be assured that the batch type is exactly this and do not need to bother about these types.
+When you write your own programs you can be assured that the batch types are exactly these and do not need to bother about these types.